-- Your close attention is necessary when the machine is used by or near children. - Do not use outdoors.
+- Your close attention is necessary when the machine is used by or near children. - The plastic bag that this sewing machine was supplied in should be kept out of the reach of children or disposed of.
+Never allow children to play with the bag due to the danger of suffocation. - Do not use outdoors.